-Patient information: Severe Acute Respiratory Syndrome (SARS) (The Basics)
+Patient education: Severe Acute Respiratory Syndrome (SARS) (The Basics)

-Patient information: Bird flu (avian influenza) (The Basics)
+Patient education: Bird flu (avian influenza) (The Basics)

-Patient information: When to worry about a fever (The Basics)
+Patient education: When to worry about a fever in adults (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.